 Washington-Lee High School Crew is one of the most successful and longest running crew programs in the country, rowing from the beginning out of the historic Potomac Boat Club in Georgetown.
-In 1949, the first year of existence under legendary Coach Charlie Butt, the Washington-Lee crew team won the two major rowing championships, the prestigious Stotesbury Cup Regatta in Philadelphia and the Scholastic Nationals.
-In the 1950s and 1960s, Washington-Lee men’s crew was one of the dominant programs in the country.
+In 1949, the first year of existence under legendary Coach Charlie Butt Jr., the Washington-Lee crew team won the two major rowing championships, the prestigious Stotesbury Cup Regatta in Philadelphia and the Scholastic Nationals.
+In the 1950s and 1960s, Washington-Lee men’s crew was one of the most dominant programs in the country.

-In 1975, Washington-Lee’s proud crew tradition was expanded when with the establishment of the Washington-Lee Women’s Crew Team The first coach was Tom Chisnell, a Washington-Lee alumni who rowed on the 1969 Henley championship boat.
+In 1975, Washington-Lee’s proud crew tradition was expanded when with the establishment of the Washington-Lee Women’s Crew.
+The first coach was Tom Chisnell, a Washington-Lee alumni who rowed on the 1969 Henley championship boat.
 The women’s team has been a strong program over the years.
 From 1984 through 1986, their lightweight eight was nearly unbeatable and won consecutive National Championships.
 In 1987, the junior eight took second place at Stotesbury and won the National Championship.
 In 2000, the girls’ mid weight eight won third place in the Scholastic Rowing Association Nationals.